 Avoid making these 3 NHS Continuing Healthcare mistakes

-Today’s article is from Angela Sherman, director and founder of Care To Be Different.
+Today’s article is from the founder of Care To Be Different.
 She shares more about her own fight for NHS funding for her parents, including her 3 biggest mistakes with NHS Continuing Healthcare.

 These mistakes are easy ones to make, as many families know only too well.
 That’s why being well-informed and forearmed prior to any NHS Continuing Healthcare assessment is absolutely vital.

 I went through the NHS Continuing Healthcare assessment process pretty much alone.
 At the time I didn’t know anyone else fighting this battle, and I only heard about Continuing Healthcare from a programme on TV.
 I was working in a completely different field at the time and, when my parents needed care and I needed information on care fees, every single person I spoke to gave me incorrect information.

 My own personal experience with NHS Continuing Healthcare is the reason I started Care To Be Different – to help other families avoid the pitfalls in the process and have a better chance of securing NHS Continuing Healthcare funding.